Location: Santa Barbara

 What is the biggest reward you get from your business?
 What makes it all worthwhile?

-How do you picture you and your business in: one year?
-Five years?
-10 years?
+How do you picture you and your business in one year, 5 years, 10 years?

-How is/was your business affected by the economy?
-What have you done to deal with this challenge?
+Is your business being affected by the economy?
+What are you doing to deal with the challenges?